vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

     -   Encrypt the information with a sufficiently strong cipher
     -   Provide a digest to avoid tampering with the value

-### Do not allow the host to freely manipulate with key-pairs
+### Do not allow the host to freely manipulate key-pairs

 Some cryptocurrencies (notably Monero) need to perform an extensive calculation with *(public, private)* key-pair spread over multiple APDU exchanges.
 If you need to do the same, **do not** allow the attacker to step out of the protocol.
 Notably, allowing the attacker to freely perform key manipulation (e.g., group multiplications, exponentiations, etc.) could undermine your app security **even if the private key never leaves the device**.
 In general, keep an explicit protocol state machine during the computation.
 Also, consult with cryptography experts to check for implications if you misstep from the protocol.